transistorsoft/cordova-background-geolocation-SampleApp/README.md

 $ ionic platform add ios
 $ ionic run ios --emulator
+// opens a web console which receives all your locations
+$ npm run open
 ```

 The quickest way to see the plugin in-action is to boot the **iOS** simulator and *simulate location*